-The Inverciyde Outcomes Improvement Plan 2017/22 sets out the outcomes that the community planning partners in Inverciyde, known as the Inverciyde Alliance, will seek to improve.
-This in turn should improve the wellbeing and quality of life of the residents of Inverciyde, with a particular focus on reducing inequality and poverty.

-The Outcomes Improvement Plan does not cover everything that is being delivered in Inverciyde, but focusses on three key priority areas: Repopulation; Reducing Inequalities; and Environment, Culture and Heritage.
+The Inverciyde Local Outcomes Improvement Plan (LOIP) 2017/22 sets out the outcomes that the community planning partners in Inverciyde, known as the Inverciyde Alliance, will seek to improve.
+These outcomes aim to improve the wellbeing and quality of life of the residents of Inverciyde, with a particular focus on reducing inequality and poverty.
+The LOIP focuses on three key priority areas: Repopulation; Reducing Inequalities; and Environment, Culture and Heritage.
+This strategy will work in the context of these themes.

-There are also a number of other local key policy documents which are set out in detail at Appendix 1.
+There are also a number of other local key policy documents which are set out in detail at Appendix 1 to this strategy.